-What you will encounter is a comprehensive and insightful journey through Botswana’s most memorable attractions; a country brimming with prolific wildlife and lush landscapes.
-Botswana is a gem in the crown jewel of Africa’s safari circuit.
+What you will encounter is a comprehensive and insightful journey with a travel guide about Botswana’s most memorable attractions; a country brimming with prolific wildlife and lush landscapes.
+Botswana is a gem in the crown jewel of Africa’s safari circuit, the perfect place for a safari experience.

 January & February